MSU students engaged in writing at the graduate level can find support from the Writing Center in several ways.

 - Use your official MSU emailaddress to sign in and follow the prompts on the screen.

-- Once you’ve accessed Teams, check in with the other writers viavideo chat at9 am, noon, and 3 pm.
-Check-ins are an opportunity to meet other graduate students, ask questions, and
+- Once you’ve accessed Teams, check in with the other writers viavideo chat at9 am and noon.
+Check-ins are where you will meet other graduate students, ask questions, and get

-- If you are so totally over video chats, skip the video and post your progress in the general channel.
+- If you are so totally over video chats, skip the video and post your progress in the general channel chat.

 - Write your goal for the day on the goal spreadsheet that can be found in Teams under “Files.”
 Why?
 We humans are more likely to achieve goals we’ve written down and made public.
 It’s a whole thing.